facebookarchive/AsyncDisplayKit/_docs/containers-asviewcontroller.md

 next: containers-astablenode.html
 ---

+`ASViewController` is a subclass of `UIViewController` and adds the following features.
+- handles the measurement stuff
+- handles rotation
+- additional memory management to help deep nativation stacks manage memory

-ASViewController is a direct subclass of UIViewController.
-For the most part, it can be used in place of any UIViewController relatively easily.
+An `ASViewController` can be used in place of any `UIViewController` - including within a `UINavigationController`, `UITabBarController` and `UISpitViewController` or as a modal view controller.

-The main difference is that you construct and return the node you'd like managed as opposed to the way UIViewController provides a view of its own.
+###How do I use an ASViewController?###
+A `UIViewController` provides a view of its own.
+An `ASViewController` is assigned a node to manage.

 Consider the following ASViewController subclass that would like to use a custom table node as its managed node.